danpage/mascab/README.md

-- Although I attempted to summarise (some) papers, this is was initially intended for my use: at the moment this isn't meant to be a standalone survey, mainly as are already good examples elsewhere, see, e.g.,
+- Although I attempted to summarise (some) papers, this is was initially intended for my use: at the moment this isn't meant to be a standalone survey, mainly because there are already good examples elsewhere, see, e.g.,

   [1] J. Szefer.
       [Survey of Microarchitectural Side and Covert Channels, Attacks, and Defences](http://eprint.iacr.org/2016/479).